TranTruongMMCII/TranTruongMMCII/README.md

 ### Hi there! 👋

-My name is Trần Văn Đan Trường, but you can call me Harvey.
+- My name is Trần Văn Đan Trường, but you can call me Harvey.
 I am a software engineer with a focus on backend development.
 Currently, I work at NAVER VIETNAM, where I contribute to building robust and scalable applications.
+- As a highly motivated and results-driven Java Backend Developer, my objective is to leverage my experience, skills, and knowledge to create robust and efficient backend systems that enhance user experiences.
+- I am dedicated to collaborating with front-end developers, addressing and resolving any bugs or issues, and continuously improving the performance and reliability of applications.
+By providing innovative solutions, I aim to contribute to the success of the organization and deliver exceptional results in every project.

 #### Skills

 - Java
 - .NET C#
 - Go
+- Spring
+- Spring boot

 #### Experience

 - Software Engineer (Backend) at NAVER VIETNAM
     - Developed and maintained backend systems using Java and Go.
     - Collaborated with cross-functional teams to deliver high-quality software solutions.
     - Implemented performance optimizations to improve system efficiency.

 <!-- #### Projects